 5. Check Out the Visitor Center

 Many of the parks, refuges and monuments overseen by the U.S. National Park Service are home to visitor centers.
 They’re one-stop shops for everything you need to know about the destination.
-Before you head out into the park, visit he center to pick up a map and chat to the rangers, who can offer advice on everything from which trails to take to which animals you might spot.
+Before you head out into the park, visit a center to pick up a map and chat with the rangers, who can offer advice on everything from which trails to take to which animals you might spot.

-Ranger Angela Ramos at Point Reyes National Seashore in California
+A ranger at Point Reyes National Seashore in California